CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## New laws, new obligations

-* Cyber Resilience Act is arriving soon!
+* Cyber Resilience Act is arriving in the next weeks
-* First law to affect Open Source projects substantially
+* 1st law to affect Open Source projects substantially

 Note: